Your Values Sort.

-Your values are the foundation of everything we build together.
-This exercise helps you get clear on what actually matters most to you — and just as importantly, what doesn't.
+The foundation of everything we build together — what actually matters most to you, and just as importantly, what doesn't.

 There are no right answers.
-Move through it with honesty rather than overthinking.
+Move through this with honesty rather than overthinking.
 The surprises are often the most useful part.

 Read through the list below.
 Select the 7 values that feel most essential to who you are and how you want to live.